Azure-Samples/ms-identity-netcore-winui/README.md

 1. Sign in to the [Azure portal](https://portal.azure.com).
 1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Azure AD tenant.

-#### Register the client app (WinUI-App-Calling-MsGraph)
+#### Register the client app (WinUI-App-Calling-MSGraph)

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure Active Directory** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-    1. In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `WinUI-App-Calling-MsGraph`.
+    1. In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `WinUI-App-Calling-MSGraph`.
     1. Under **Supported account types**, select **Accounts in this organizational directory only**
     1. Select **Register** to create the application.
 1. In the **Overview** blade, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.
 1. In the app's registration screen, select the **Authentication** blade to the left.
 1. If you don't have a platform added, select **Add a platform** and select the **Public client (mobile & desktop)** option.
     1. In the **Redirect URIs** section, add **ms-appx-web://microsoft.aad.brokerplugin/{ClientId}**.
         The **ClientId** is the Id of the App Registration and can be found under **Overview/Application (client) ID**
     1. Click **Save** to save your changes.
 1. Since this app signs-in users, we will now proceed to select **delegated permissions**, which is is required by apps signing-in users.